Disclosure: this site is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 His temperament seemed very sweet on my first visit.
-When I went by today, the shelter gave him a new neighbor in the kennel below (a male domestic shorthair), and he displayed some signs of aggression by hissing.
+When I stopped by today, the shelter gave him a new neighbor in the kennel below (a male domestic short-hair), and he displayed some signs of aggression by hissing.

 Would Hank be good mix with my 3 female cats?

 I have read that they are really docile and compatible with other pets.
 Are there any tell tale signs I can look for on my next visit that will show me his personality?

 I just love Hank, but want to make sure he will be a good fit.